SilverNicktail/terminator-unity/Docs/FILETYPES.md

 `FONTxxxx.FNT`
 : Font file, contains glyphs for rendered text.
 Not documented on Daggerfall wiki but exists in the codebase.
 Something I can contribute.
-Future Shock seems to follow the same file format, as the tools inside Unity can already load and display the glyphs, however only the first 5 load.
-Need to investigate why.
+Future Shock follows the same format and the existing code was able to load the glyphs OK with only some minor tweaks.

 `HAZE.000`
 : Currently unknown, potentially related to atmospheric effects?
 Looking at it in a hex editor, it starts with nulls